Factor Augmented Sparse Throughput Deep ReLU Neural Networks for High Dimensional Regression: Theory

 These requirements are mild.
-In conditions (1)-(3), the constants $c_1$--$c_3$ in the lower bound part are specified by our neural network approximation result Theorem \ref{thm:approx-smooth}.
+In conditions (1)-(3), the constants $c_1$--$c_3$ in the lower bound part are specified by our neural network approximation result depicted in Theorem \ref{thm:approx-smooth}.
 This ensures that as $n\to \infty$, the approximation error decays at the rate of while the upper bound of the hyper-parameters controls the stochastic error and allow it to decay at the same rate as $n\to \infty$.
-Moreover, condition (4) says that we do not need to precisely determine the number of latent factors.
-We can incorporate more diversified weights instead.
+It is worth pointing out that because of our new, tighter neural network approximation result depicted in Theorem \ref{thm:approx-smooth}, we adopt $\mathcal{O}(1)$ depth architecture.
+We can obtain a faster convergence rate and milder choice of $\tau$ with an $\mathcal{O}(1)$ depth ReLU neural network from a theoretical perspective.
+One can also choose diverging depth and get a similar result to Theorem~\ref{thm:fast-roc} below by Theorem \ref{thm:fast-oracle}, but that would lead to a slower convergence rate (comparing the logarithmic factors) and sharper choice of $\tau$ according to \eqref{eq:choice-lambda-tau}.
+Moreover, condition (4) implies that we do not need to precisely determine the number of latent factors.
+We can incorporate more diversified projections instead.
 That will not affect the error bound if $\overline{r}$ has the same order as $r+1$, which includes the case where $r=0$ and we use constant order $\overline{r}$.

 \begin{theorem}[Optimal rate for FAST-NN estimator] Assume Conditions \ref{cond1}--\ref{cond5} hold.
 Consider the FAST model \eqref{eq:dgp-samples} with $r+ |\mathcal{J}|\le c_1$ for some universal constant $c_1$, and the FAST-NN estimator $\hat{m}_{\mathtt{FAST}}(\bx) = m(\bx;\bW,\hat{g}, \hat{\bTheta})$ that satisfies Condition \ref{cond:fast-nn} and solves \eqref{eq:fast-nn-estimator} with